All work

 Seasons of Light

-A year in Utqiaġvik, Alaska — where time fractures between polar night and midnight sun.
-Each tile marks a day, colored by its share of daylight hours.
+A visual portrait of a year in Utqiaġvik, Alaska, where time fractures between polar night and midnight sun.

 Role